javalite/javalite/db-migrator/README.md

 * `migrationsPath` - location of migration files, defaults to  `src/migrations/`
 * `createSql` - create database SQL, defaults to `create database {$your database}`
 * `dropSql` - drop database SQL, defaults to `drop database {$your database}`
+* `encoding` - encoding to use when reading migration files.
+Defaults to UTF-8 if missing